 An “instrument” for purposes of this law can be any document or application form that is submitted to the government for the purpose of record-keeping.
 According to New Jersey statute 2C:21-3b, a person can be found guilty of Offering a False Instrument for Filing if:

 - he/she knows that a written document/application (“instrument”) contains a false statement or false information; and

 - he/she offers or presents it to a public office or public servant with knowledge or belief that it will be filed with, registered or recorded in or otherwise become a part of the records of such public office or public servant.

-  If you have been accused of providing false or inaccurate information on your NJ driver’s license or vehicle registration application, you should contact an experienced attorney for help.
-The lawyers at Rosenblum Law have the skills and knowledge to protect your right to drive and avoid possible criminal penalties.
-Email us or Call 888-815-3649 for a free consultation.
+If you or someone you love has been accused of providing false or inaccurate information on an application or official document, you should contact an experienced attorney for help.
+The lawyers at Rosenblum Law have the skills and knowledge to protect you and your right to drive, as well as help you avoid possible criminal penalties.
+Email us or call 888-979-7551 for a free consultation.